kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 Setting 0 or an empty value (default) will skip this filter.

-### Tag IDs for new comment threads
+### Tag for new comment threads

 **Optional**

 Flarum tags to set on new discussions created by Wordpress.
-Multiple tag IDs must be separated by commas.

-You can find tag IDs by looking inside the database table `tags`.
+You can select primary or secondary tags via the dropdown.
+The number of tags selected doesn't need to match the Flarum tags for minimum and maximum settings.

+If you want to add multiple top-level primary tags or want to use a combination of primary and secondary tags, you can manually enter a list of tag IDs to use.
+Select "Custom values" in the dropdown and enter a comma-separated list of tag IDs (not slugs) in the text field that appears.

 Requires the Tags extension to be enabled.